I was little misled by the cover which said

 plural and the plural the singular.”

-areas and streets listings were just too repetitive and simply annoying towards
+areas and street listings were just too repetitive and simply annoying towards

 the end.
 Felt like reading fucking Lonely Planet.